Flatiron-School-Assignments-Projects/dsc-phase-2-project/README-Peninah.md

 ## FOR MORE INFORMATION

-Please view the full data analysis on the Jupyter Notebook (student.ipynb) and the presentation pdf.
+For further analysis and the highlights, kindly visit the following:
+1. Our Jupyter notebook file titled student.ipynb in this repository.
+2. Our presentation pdf in this repository.
+3. Our presentation webpage at this link [https://arcg.is/9LDnb](https://arcg.is/9LDnb)